Imagine... with all your mind, Believe... with all your heart, Achieve... with all your might.

 Havering Catering Services use the sQuid system for payment of school lunches. sQuid is a convenient and secure way for you to pay for child's meals online.
 You will need to register for a sQuid account.
 Please contact the school office for a Registration letter.

 All Infant children will of course still be entitled to a free school meal, however you will still need to set up a sQuid account to ensure your child receives a meal, as all meals, free or paying will have to go through the sQuid system.

 If you have more than one child at school you will only need to register one sQuid account and then simply add your other child/children sQuid registration number and security code to your account on 'Users' page.

-The cost of a school meal remains at £2.20, The kitchen will no longer be selling drinks, water will be available, however if you wish your child to have juice/squash you will need to send in with your child each day.
+The cost of a school meal from 1st April 2022 will be £2.37 per meal.
+The kitchen will no longer be selling drinks, water will be available, however if you wish your child to have juice/squash you will need to send in with your child each day.

 Scotts have signed up to the Local Authorities Health and Wellbeing in Schools Programme, to kickstart this initiative we shall be looking at the contents of packed lunch boxes brought into school and offer the following clarification of acceptable food and drink items.

-- A savoury item – i.e. sandwich, crackers, bread sticks, pasta, sausage roll, rice, rice cakes
+- A savoury item – i.e. sandwich, crackers, bread sticks, pasta, sausage roll, rice, rice cakes, popcorn

 - A yoghurt or jelly (low sugar varieties)